algoverzum/problemset/topics/search-filter/balanced-numbers/statement/statement.en.md

 ## Balanced Numbers
 Stargate Command has discovered a strange series of numbers in a message from an alien planet.
 This does not appear to be a random code, certain numbers are in equilibrium: their values are equal to the average of their immediate neighbors.

-Could you sort out these balanced numbers?
-Do not change their order!
+Could you select these balanced numbers?
+Do not change their order.

 ### Input
 The first line of the input is $N$, which is the length of the message.